Ian Kemish: Forridel

 Kemish is a co-founder and director of Forridel, a strategic advisory business which helps a range of private and public sector clients negotiate challenges in the international environment, with a particular focus on the Indo Pacific region.
-His business activities also involve working with the Washington-based Bower Group Asia as a senior adviser, and as an associate with the London-based Ambassador Partnership.

 Kemish is also actively engaged in the international development and not-for-profit sectors.
-He is a senior adviser to the Global Partnership for Education, where he supports GPE's partnerships with Australia, New Zealand and the Pacific.
+Until 2024 Kemish was a senior adviser to the Global Partnership for Education, where he supported GPE's partnerships with Australia and the Pacific.
 He is the chair of both the Kokoda Track Foundation, which promotes health, livelihood, education and leadership in PNG, and 3rd Space, which provides services to the homeless in his home city of Brisbane.

 Academia

 Kemish is also involved with a number of Australian universities and research institutes.
 He is an adjunct professor in history at the University of Queensland, where he also chairs UQ's ChangeMakers alumni engagement initiative.
-He is an expert associate at the Australian National University's National Security College, an honorary fellow at Deakin University, and a director of the Australia-Indonesia Centre at Monash University.
+He is a Distinguished Advisor at the Australian National University's National Security College, an Industry Fellow at the Griffith Asia Institute, and a director of the Australia-Indonesia Centre at Monash University.
 He was a visiting fellow at the Lowy Institute of International Affairs from 2016 until 2023.

-Kemish writes regularly on Australian foreign policy and consular issues, with a particular focus on developments in the Indo-Pacific..
+Kemish writes regularly on Australian foreign policy and consular issues, with a particular focus on developments in the Indo-Pacific and European secutiry.

 Awards and honours

 Kemish was appointed a Member of the Order of Australia for his leading role in the Australian government's international task force that responded to the 2002 Bali bombings.
+He was appointed Fellow of the Queensland Academy of Arts and Sciences in 2024.